 ‘Health and Wellbeing in Homes’ report from the UK Green Building Council is a useful document aimed at those with a role in developing, designing, delivering or managing housing.

 The construction process itself can be hugely beneficial to both individual and community wellbeing.

-At Straw Works, we think everyone should have the opportunity to experience the joy derived from self-building.
-The natural building courses run by our sister company – SNaB – are a testament to this, being community-minded, inclusive and fun.
+We think everyone should have the opportunity to experience the joy derived from self-building.
+The natural building courses run by SNaB are a testament to this, being community-minded, inclusive and fun.
 We have found there is always a great sense of ownership and reward in completed buildings.

 Research from the brilliant organisation, Down to Earth, have published findings which support the use of natural building as a green prescription to manage mental health.
 The skills and knowledge acquired from the building process can improve self-esteem and self-confidence.
 When combined with increased social connectedness and time spent outdoors, this was found to lead to improvements in anxiety, depression and resilience.

 Further reading: Down to Earth have a variety of learning and wellbeing research on their website here.